 Butternut Squash Mac 'N' Cheese

-Sneaking veggies into a mac and cheese is super tempting as a parent and this recipe from A Sweet Pea Chef contains butternut squash, as well as extra protein from Greek yogurt and parmesan cheese.
+Sneaking veggies into a mac and cheese is super tempting as a parent and this recipe from A Sweet Pea Chef contains butternut squash and extra protein from Greek yogurt and parmesan cheese.
 This take on an old favorite can be prepped ahead of time and either stored in the refrigerator or frozen until ready to bake.